Learn something new every day

 More Info... by email

-The bone lesions interfere with the body's ability to produce normal cells, which fight infection and carry oxygen through the body.
+The bone lesions also interfere with the body's ability to produce normal cells to fight infection and carry oxygen through the body.
 When the abnormal cells attack the bone, it can lead to increased calcium levels, which can cause a strain on the kidneys, as well as confusion and weakness.
-The increased calcium levels is the result of calcium from the diseased bone entering the bloodstream as the bone dissolves.
+The increased calcium levels are usually the result of calcium from the diseased bone entering the bloodstream as the bone dissolves.
+Most of the time the disease progresses very quickly and the plasma mutations impact virtually every organ and tissue in the body.

 Infections, such as shingles, skin infections, pneumonia, and bladder and kidney infections, are common in individuals with PCL.
 These infections develop because the abnormal cells prevent the body from producing antibodies.
 With the immune system compromised, these infections tend to become rampant.

-Treatment for plasma cell leukemia includes aggressive chemotherapy, as well as stem cell transplants.
+The prognosis for PCL in any of its forms isn’t usually very good.
+Treatment typically includes aggressive chemotherapy, as well as stem cell transplants.
 Side effects of this treatment include weakness, anemia, and nausea.
-Aggressive chemotherapy regimens, using a combination of drugs, increases the survival rates from two to six months to 18 to 20 months.
-Stem cell transplants may provide a two to three year disease-free survival window.
+Aggressive chemotherapy regimens, using a combination of drugs, can increase the survival rates from two to six months to 18 to 20 months.
+Stem cell transplants may provide a two to three year disease-free survival window, but few patients live longer than a year once they’ve received a diagnosis.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!